RLVR-World: Training World Models with Reinforcement Learning: Introduction

-In this work, we explore the RLVR paradigm for training world models, referred to as \textit{RLVR-World}.
-We first propose to unify world modeling across diverse modalities into a general autoregressive generation framework.
-Concretely, current states and actions are encoded as a sequence of question tokens using modality-specific tokenization schemes, while next states are encoded as response tokens, mirroring the language model formulation.
-Within this unified framework, we then comprehensively investigate RLVR for world models on two representative modalities: \begin{itemize} [leftmargin=2.5mm] \item \textbf{Language world models}: Beyond the success of large language models (LLMs) in math and code domains, we introduce the \textit{world modeling} task as a new testbed for RLVR in LLMs.
+\begin{itemize} [leftmargin=2.5mm] \item \textbf{Language world models}: Beyond the success of large language models (LLMs) in math and code domains, we introduce the \textit{world modeling} task as a new testbed for RLVR in LLMs.
 This task, predicting the transition of verbal world states, naturally lends itself to using prediction accuracy as a verifiable reward.
 Our experiments show that RLVR can effectively fine-tune LLMs as language world models, yielding significant improvements, including $\bf+30.7\%$ accuracy on text-based game state prediction \cite{wang2024can} and $\bf+15.1\%$ F1 score on web page state prediction \cite{chae2024web}. \item \textbf{Video world models}: We pioneer the RLVR fine-tuning of autoregressive video world models \cite{wu2024ivideogpt} by directly measuring and optimizing perceptual metrics of decoded predicted frames against ground-truth observations.
 Notably, our method achieves substantial gains, e.g., $\bf+9.2\%$ relative improvement on LPIPS \cite{zhang2018unreasonable}, on robot manipulation trajectory prediction \cite{brohan2022rt}, with merely a few hundred RLVR gradient steps, in contrast to the hundreds of thousands required by MLE training to achieve.
-We further prove the effectiveness of RLVR in bridging the gap between pre-trained models and the target world modeling task by showing that it mitigates the repetition issue, a phenomenon commonly seen in LLMs \cite{li2023repetition} and also observed in our pre-trained video world model. \end{itemize} Finally, we demonstrate the utility of reinforced world models in downstream applications, including policy evaluation \cite{li2024evaluating} and model-predictive control \cite{chae2024web}.
+It also yields state-of-the-art performance compared with advanced world models \cite{zhou2024dino, ko2023learning}.
+We further prove the effectiveness of RLVR in bridging the gap between pre-trained models and the target world modeling task by showing that it mitigates the repetition issue, a phenomenon commonly seen in LLMs \cite{li2023repetition} and also observed in our pre-trained video world model. \end{itemize}

+Finally, we demonstrate the utility of reinforced world models in downstream applications, including policy evaluation \cite{li2024evaluating} and model-predictive control \cite{chae2024web}.
 We hope our method, experiments, and analysis will inspire future research to apply RLVR as a general post-training paradigm to significantly boost the usefulness of world models, and more broadly, generative models.